teal-language/tl/docs/src/compiler_options.md

 | `--werror`           | `warning_error`            | `{string}` | `check` `run`        | Promote the given warnings to errors.
 | `--global-env-def`   | `global_env_def`           | `string`   | `check` `gen` `run`  | Specify a definition module declaring any custom globals predefined in your Lua environment.
 See the [declaration files](declaration_files.md#global-environment-definition) page for details. |
 | `--no-stdlib`        | `no_stdlib`                | `boolean`  | `check` `gen` `run`  | Don't include the standard library definitions in the type checker.
 This is useful when using a custom environment that differs from the PUC-Rio Lua standard library. |

+When `source_dir` is set in `tlconfig.lua`, Teal also uses it when resolving required modules.
+This lets a project keep its modules under a source directory such as `src` without repeating that directory in `include_dir`; any explicit `include_dir` entries are preserved.

 ### Generated code